Can you get support at university?

 We do our best to make sure that your personality, hobbies and interests are as closely matched to your new carer as possible.
 That way, you’ll feel comfortable as soon as you meet your carer, and will benefit from a compassionate, professional relationship with a trained specialist throughout your time as a university student.

 We’re passionate about building up your confidence to help you live as independently as possible while you’re at university.
-As well as the support around campus we can offer, a live-in carer can help you with:
+As well as the support around campus we can offer, a personal care assistant can help you with:

 - Cooking healthy nutritious meals – we can help with the preparation, and cooking of your meals